sph-mn/sph-web-publish/readme.md

 * manage website content in a directory and upload it to a server
 * create site navigation and content with special expressions in markdown
 * composable cli to add a custom markdown layout, hooks, markdown inline scm expressions and more
-* default handlers for thumbnails and including sources in a separate directory next to compiled files
+* default handlers for thumbnails, including sources in a separate directory next to compiled files and an atom feed for the most recently changed files

 # example markdown
 ```